-A Program may be defined as a top-level master project or initiative which groups together many related projects could be identified as a Program.
+A Program may be defined as a top-level master project or initiative which groups together many related projects.

 Projects contain a series of tasks required to be completed to achieve a goal.
 Program and project would be the two main objects used to represent your enterprise's relational hierarchy.

 Any further organisational grouping within the program will be captured as positional attributes of the project.

 The other objects that you would utilise in your Program are: Impacts (Benefits), Costs, Tasks, and RAID items (Risks, Assumptions, Issues and Dependencies).

 To learn more about the basic concepts, see the following articles.

 - What is a Benefit or Impact?

 - What are Costs?